MEANS-TESTED FINANCIAL ASSISTANCE – BURSARY AWARDS

 Although the school sets aside generous funds for bursary awards each year, the popularity of the scheme means that the demand for financial assistance often exceeds the level of funds available.
 The Bursary Review Panel will consider the financial assessments as well as the performance of prospective pupils in the entrance examination process when determining the level of bursary award for each applicant.

-If a prospective pupil has done well in the entrance examination and meets the criteria for financial assistance but falls below the cut-off for an award, they may be offered a full fee paying place at the school.
+If a prospective pupil has shown potential during the admissions process and meets the criteria for financial assistance but falls below the cut-off for an award, they may be offered a full fee paying place at the school.
 At the time that such an offer is made, the parents or guardians will be invited to meet with the Bursar to discuss whether full fees may be affordable for the duration of the prospective pupil’s school career at Norwich School.

 The school will advise the successful bursary applicants of their awards in their offer letter for a place at the school.